Kaiscer/AddressApp_JavaFx/README.md

-# Simple project to practice using JavaFx.
+# Simple project to practice using JavaFx

 ## Step 1